vahe-hass/Filelocker/README.md

 1. User needs to create an account by pressing the create account button on the screen and set up any username and password (we suggest using at least 8-character passwords).
 2. After registering for the first time Filelocker will automatically enter the home screen so the User can select the Copy to Vault button to simply copy the desired files to a specific location within the application.
-3. Open button lets User to view their safely kept file while the Filelocker software is operating.
+3. Open Vault button lets User to view their safely kept file while the Filelocker software is operating.
 4. Reset password button can reset both username and the password for the user.
 5. Quit button will encrypt the files copied to the application so no one except the user can access or view them.